phpbench/tabular/docs/definition.rst

         ]
     }

-The `expr` property is an XPath expression, and will return the sum total of all the `<price/>` node values.
+The ``expr`` property is an XPath expression, and will return the sum total of all the `<price/>` node values.

-Tabular leverages the `register_php_functions` feature of PHP's XPath object to register custom functions:
+Tabular leverages the
+`registerphpfunctions <http://php.net/manual/en/domxpath.registerphpfunctions.php>`_ feature of PHP's XPath object to register custom functions.
+The following example shows the use of the :ref:`xpathfuncmin`, :ref:`xpathfuncmax` and :ref:`xpathfuncaverage`:

 .. code-block:: javascript